Gassandrid/ewan.my/content/Projects/Primary/Home Server/Apartment/Saturn V Server Rack.md

 For hardware I can stick with the **Mini PC** i have for now, but eventually want to invest in a full solution like the video below:

 https://www.youtube.com/watch?v=wbRViRwflbI

+I want to implement 3d min pc nodes with the structure from [[This homelab setup is my favorite one yet.]]

+I am thinking of two [[Venus UM790 Pro Mini PC]]'s and a mini nas like the [[Beelink ME Mini NAS]] which is perfect for a 10 inch rack.